Become a Certified Toilet Training Specialist — Helping Hands Therapy Services™

 What is the IAOTH and why does it matter?

 IAOTH (International Association of Therapists) is an internationally recognized accrediting body for therapy training programs.
 Your RFTTP and CTTS credentials are recognized globally.
 Your first year of IAOTH directory listing is included in your certification — families and other providers can find you as a certified toilet training specialist.
+Note that this is separate from the Helping Hands Licensed Provider Directory, which is a Level 3 benefit tied to your active Licensed Provider status.

-What about Level 3?
+What is Level 3?

 Ready to Become a Certified